TezBaydu/Milestone-project-4-GraphicDesign/TEST.md

 4. Be able to create a profile which is editable.
     - Profile is created upon registration.
     - Profile will hold editable details.
-    - User name and email is non editable to ensure orders are associated to origin user source
+    - Username and email is non editable to ensure orders are associated to origin user source
 5. Ability to make a purchase
     - Bag store and checkout function on registration.
     - Secure payment system utilising Stripe facility.